 Ben Stiller says that nearly all aspects of the Les Grossman character were developed by Tom Cruise, including the dancing and the look of the makeup.
 Stiller said that in addition to the more obvious makeup effects applied to Cruise's face and head, and the extra hair on his chest and arms, Cruise also decided to play the character wearing oversized prosthetic hands.

-Many have speculated that Tom Cruise based his performance as a vulgar movie mogul on Sumner Redstone, with whom Cruise had a public falling out after Redstone had Paramount's terminate their development deal with Cruise.
-Regardless, his physical appearance is more than likely based on Tropic Thunder (2008) producer Stuart Cornfeld.
+Many have speculated that Tom Cruise based his performance as a vulgar movie mogul on Sumner Redstone.
+He and Cruise had a public falling out after Redstone had Paramount Pictures terminate their development deal with Cruise.
+His physical appearance is more than likely based on Tropic Thunder (2008) producer Stuart Cornfeld.